StoneCypher/htstub/README.md

 On some Unix systems, you might not have access to port 80 without running erlang as root or jumping through hoops, because of some arcane rules about low ports; [it's fixable](#fixinglowports).

 But for the getting started tutorial, just use port 8080 instead.

+I switch to 8081 so that I don't have to clean up behind myself with `:halt` :smile:

 What do you mean by "Application webserver?"
 --------------------------------------------